uliang/AlphaMiniSupport/README.md

 1. A python virtual environment and activate it.
 Python version is at least 3.8.
 2. Clone this repository and `cd` into the cloned directory.
 3. Run `pip install -r requirements.txt`
-4. You will need to generate a secret key use it to set the SECRET_KEY environment variable.
+4. You will need to generate a secret key and use it to set the SECRET_KEY environment variable.

 The application uses sqlite3 which is a simple disk based database solution.
 It comes with python so no additional installation is required.